sbachinin/dalat-map/log.md

 SLIDER

+first slow panel slide is lost

 Highlights
-	indicate that open
 	remember scroll pos
 	Show title in panel

+	indicate better the geometry that was just chosen

+ideally a speed of a flight to bldg should depend on the distance (screen space wise)

+if panel was closed, page refresh, shouldn't panel be closed still?

 try handle pswp close on desktop, providing fadeout
 	but only if there are pswp options to disable closing func

-indicate better the geometry that was just chosen

 fadein lazy loader